VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Mazda CX-5 offers slight more room – 583 L compared to 540 L. That’s a difference of about 43 L.
+Looking at boot space, the Mazda CX-5 offers marginally more boot space – 583 L compared to 540 L. That’s a difference of about 43 L.

-When it comes to payload, Mercedes E Class hardly perceptible takes the win – 640 kg compared to 601 kg.
+When it comes to payload, the Mercedes E Class carries barely more – 640 kg compared to 601 kg.
 That’s a difference of about 39 kg.

 Who wins the race in the data check?